ScilifelabDataCentre/dds_cli/docs/index.rst

 .. warning::

-   **Please do not use any sensitive data during this testing phase.** The key management has been implemented and your data should be secure, however there may be bugs and/or issues which we need to solve before DDS is put in production.
+   **Please do not use any sensitive data during this testing phase.** Since the last testing period we have implemented a key management system for the storage of all required keys (e.g. encryption keys) and your data should be secure, however there may be bugs and/or issues which we need to solve before DDS is put into production.

 The Data Delivery System (DDS) consists of a command line interface (CLI) and a very minimal web interface.
 The web interface will be improved on as soon as possible, but we have decided that having a working CLI and its corresponding API is highest on the priority list.